richtastic/fx/README.md

 ### TO RECORD VHS:
-*) hook all inputs (audio/video) into conversion device *) hook in USB into slot, and mic into mic slot
+- hook all inputs (audio/video) into conversion device
+- hook in USB into slot, and mic into mic slot
-*) to make sure linux is getting a video signal, run: ls /dev/video0 *) in terminal, run:  tvtime --g 640x360
+    - to make sure linux is getting a video signal, run: ls /dev/video0
+- in terminal, run:  tvtime --g 1200x900
-	*) example dimensions are:
+	- example dimensions are:
-	1.777: 640x360, 800x450, 880x495, 928x522
+	   - 1.777: 640x360, 800x450, 880x495, 928x522
-	1.333: 400x300, 480x360, 800x600, 1000x750, 1200x900
+	   - 1.333: 400x300, 480x360, 800x600, 1000x750, 1200x900
-*) place tvtime screen in location on desktop to be recorded
+    - place tvtime screen in location on desktop to be recorded

-*) in another terminal, run: xfce4-mixer
+- in another terminal, run: xfce4-mixer
-	*) we want to make sure audio is output thru the system *) maximize "Rear Mic" (or whatever plug you put the audio jack into) *) minimize "Rear Mic Boost" (to remove BG hissing)
+	- we want to make sure audio is output thru the system
+    - maximize "Rear Mic" (or whatever plug you put the audio jack into)
+    - minimize "Rear Mic Boost" (to remove BG hissing)

-*) in another terminal, run: simplescreenrecorder
+- in another terminal, run: simplescreenrecorder
-    *) select window to record
+    - select window to record (tvtime window)
-    *) record the input audio channel [here: Built-in Audio Analog Stereo] *) select file to save to
+    - record the input audio channel [here: Built-in Audio Analog Stereo]
+    - select file to save to (browse to directory and name: out.mp4)
-    *) select video format
+    - select video format: MP4
+        - checkmark 'seperate file per segment'
-    *) select audio format
+    - select audio format: AAC 128bps
-    *) show preview to make sure audio and video are as expected
+    - show preview to make sure audio and video are as expected

-*) DON'T TOUCH ANYTHING WHILE RECORDING
+- DON'T TOUCH ANYTHING WHILE RECORDING

-*) When done, pause recording, and save recording to disk
+- When done, pause recording, and save recording to disk

-*) convert using ffmpeg in another terminal: (mess with settings)
-	ffmpeg -i ./input.mkv -b 4000k -minrate 4000k -maxrate 4000k output.avi
+- convert using ffmpeg in another terminal: (mess with settings) ffmpeg -i ./input.mkv -b 4000k -minrate 4000k -maxrate 4000k output.avi

-*) edit in blender
+- edit in blender